StarlitDreams/pacman-convolutional-q-learning/README.md

 ## Sample Output

-Below is an example of the output image generated during the training process:
+Below is an example of the output video after the training process is completed: